filipesilva/check-side-effects/README.md

 check-side-effects ./path/to/library/module.js ./path/to/another-library/module.js
 ```

 Please note that this tool is meant to check individual ES modules.
 Passing in a library name won't work.
-You have to give a relative path to a .js file containing with ES module code.
+You have to give a relative path to a .js file containing ES module code.

 You can also pass the `--output` argument to output to a file instead.
 Doing this will also output sourcemaps, which you can use to trace where the code came from.